Circleville Children's Business Fair

 9:00AM - 12:00PM

-Local business leaders and mentors will visit with the children and learn about their businesses, giving the participants a terrific opportunity to talk with adults who can help them grow their business skills.
-Then, at the conclusion of the fair we will present awards for things like Best Presentation and Most Creative Business Idea.
+Local business leaders and mentors will visit with the children and learn about their businesses, giving participants a terrific opportunity to talk with adults who can help them grow their skills.
 There is a nominal booth fee of $15.00 per booth to simulate a business start-up expense; all money collected from these fees will be used for advertising, awards, and other things that will directly benefit the young entrepreneurs.
 We want this to be a truly exciting and helpful experience for the students!

-We believe young people can learn valuable skills, life lessons, and leadership through starting and running a business.
-We are excited to bring this opportunity to the children of our area!
+Young people can learn valuable skills, life lessons, and leadership through starting and running a business.
+We're excited to bring this opportunity to the children of our area again this year!

 Kimberly Cottle